jjetta/doc-management-system-php/README.md

 ## Project Overview

 The system automates the workflow of retrieving, organizing, and storing loan-related documents.
-It's structured around several key components:
+Here are its key components:

+* **System Info**

+  * The system runs on an AWS EC2 instance with two vCPUs, and 30 GB of storage.
+  * The virtual machine is running Ubuntu Linux.

 * **API Session Management**